Frequently Asked Questions

 Do residents have a voice in decision-making?

-Residents are frequently asked for feedback and input.
-Curriculums and rotations are always being revised to improve resident learning, and resident feedback plays a crucial role in these decisions.
+Residents are frequently asked for feedback and input and are assigned to a variety of external and internal committees each year.
+Chief Residents hold a Res-Res meeting every other month and liaison with residency and sponsoring institution leadership to communicate issues or questions that arise.
+Curriculums and rotations are routinely revised to improve resident learning, and resident feedback plays a crucial role in these decisions.

 Are residents involved in teaching medical students?

-Residents are very involved in teaching third and fourth year medical students in all areas of family medicine – outpatient, inpatient, & obstetrics.
-3rd year clerkships are available for students from Pacific Northwest University & University of Washington, but 4th year sub-I’s are open to all students.
-Please visit http://cwfmr.org/student-rotations/ to apply
+Residents are very involved in teaching third and fourth-year medical students in all areas of family medicine – outpatient, inpatient, & obstetrics.
+Third-year clerkships are available for students from Pacific Northwest University & University of Washington, but fourth-year sub-I’s are open to all students.
+Please visit https://cwfmr.org/student-rotations/ to apply

 Are residents allowed to do away electives?